-Request for issue of Duplicate Certificate and other Service Requests

-(For Securities - Shares / Debentures / Bonds, etc., held in physical form)
+Request for issue of Duplicate Certificate and other Service Requests (For Securities - Shares / Debentures / Bonds, etc., held in physical form)

-Date: / 1

-A. Mandatory Documents / details required for processing all service request:

-I / We are submitting the following documents / details and undertake to request the Depository Participant to dematerialize my / our securities within 120 days from the date of issuance of Letter of Confirmation, received from the RTA/Issuer Company(tick $\checkmark$ as relevant, refer to the instructions):

-- Demat Account No. (If available): - Provide Client Master List (CML) of your Demat Account from the Depository Participant\ - Provide the following details, if they are not already available with the RTA (see SEBI circular dated November 03, 2021 in this regard)

-PAN Specimen Signature Nomination / Declaration to Opt-out

-\ (Your address, e-mail address, mobile number and bank details shall be updated in your folio from the information available in your CML).
-You can authorize the RTA to update the above details for all your folios.
-In this regard, please refer to and use Form ISR-1in SEBI circular dated November 03, 2021.

-B. I / We request you for the following (tick $\checkmark$ relevant box)

-Issue of Duplicate certificate Claim from Unclaimed Suspense Account Replacement/ Renewal / Exchange of securities certificate Endorsement Sub-division / Splitting of securities certificate Consolidation of Folios Consolidation of Securities certificate Transmission Transposition(Mention the new order of holders here) Change in name Change in address

-C. I / We are enclosing certificate(s) as detailed below\\:

-Name of the Issuer Company
+Date:// A. Mandatory Documents / details required d for processing all service request: I / We are submitting the following documents / o details and under date of issuance take to request the Depository Participant to dematerialize of Letter of Confirmation, received from the RTA/Issuer • Demat Account No. (If available): Provide Client Master List (CML) of your Demat Account from the Depository Participant Provide the following details, if they are not already available with the RTA (see SEBI circular dated November O3, 2 in this regard) PAN Spec cimen Signature Nomination / Declaration to Opt-out ate the above deta shall be updated in your folio from the information available ails for all your folios.
+In this regard, please refer to and use B. I / We request you for the following (tick k √ relevant box ☐ Issue of Duplicate certificate ☐ Claim from Unclaimed Suspense Account Replacement/ Renewal / Exchange of securit ies certificate ☐ Endorsement Sub-division / Splitting of securities certificat :e Consolidation of Folios Consolidation of Securities certificate Transmission ☐ Transposition(Mention the new order of holde ☐ Change in name ☐ Change in address ers here) C. I / We are enclosing certificate(s) as de tailed below: Name of the Issuer Company Folio Number Name(s) of the security holder(s) as per the certificate(s) 1.

-Folio Number

-Name(s) of the security holder(s) as per the certificate(s) 1.
 2. 3.

-Certificate numbers

-Distinctive numbers

-Number & Face value of securities
+Certificate numbers Distinctive numbers VANVANVANVANVA Number & Face value of securities